benmvp/slides/2019/reactathon/react-eco.md

   * Doing FE infra + design system work
   * We've been using React since early 2016
   * Migrated from Backbone and have never looked back
+  * This talk came from having to set up our React "framework"

 =====
 <!-- .slide: data-background="url(../../img/nav-react/james-thornton-741535-sea-anemone-unsplash.jpg) no-repeat center" data-background-size="cover" -->